AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

     -   If no error message is returned after the preceding commands are run, go to [Step 8](#step_ck9_1p7_uts).
     -   If an error message is returned after the preceding commands are run, go to [Step 7](#step_r9w_5jz_0q3).
-7. Run the following command to add the service IP addresses of SDDP to the IP address whitelist of the MaxCompute project:
+7. Run the following command to add the service IP addresses of DSC to the IP address whitelist of the MaxCompute project:

     ```

     setproject odps.security.ip.whitelist=11.193.236.0/24,11.193.64.0/24,11.193.58.0/24 odps.security.vpc.whitelist=<VPC ID>;
-    // 11.193.236.0/24, 11.193.64.0/24, and 11.193.58.0/24 are the Classless Inter-Domain Routing (CIDR) blocks used by SDDP on the classic network.
+    // 11.193.236.0/24, 11.193.64.0/24, and 11.193.58.0/24 are the Classless Inter-Domain Routing (CIDR) blocks used by DSC on the classic network.
 They must be added to the IP address whitelist.
     // Replace the VPC ID with that of the region where your MaxCompute project resides.
 The following table describes the VPC IDs of the supported regions.
     ```

-    If the IP address whitelist feature is enabled for your MaxCompute project, you must add the service IP addresses of SDDP to the IP address whitelist of the MaxCompute project.
+    If the IP address whitelist feature is enabled for your MaxCompute project, you must add the service IP addresses of DSC to the IP address whitelist of the MaxCompute project.
+This prevents authorization failures.
 You can run the `setproject;` command to check whether the IP address whitelist feature is enabled for your MaxCompute project.
 If the value of the `odps.security.vpc.whitelist` parameter is empty, the IP address whitelist feature is not enabled.
 In this case, you can skip this step.

     |Region|Region ID|VPC ID|
     |------|---------|------|